asantaga/wiserHomeAssistantPlatform/README.md

 1. On your server clone the github repository into a suitable directory using the following command git clone `https://github.com/asantaga/wiserHomeAssistantPlatform.git`

+2. Change to the wiserHomeAssistantPlatform directory

-2. Switch to either the master or dev branch as per your requirements. e.g.
+3. Switch to either the master or dev branch as per your requirements (it will default to master branch after cloning). e.g.
    `git checkout master`
    or
    `git checkout dev`

-3. Create a `custom_components` directory within your Home Assistant directory config directory
+4. Create a `custom_components` directory (if it does not already exist) within your Home Assistant config directory

-4. Within the custom components directory copy the wiser folder, from the directory where you github cloned the wiser component, to your installations ```custom components``` directory.
+5. Within the wiserHomeAssistantPlatform/custom_components directory copy the `wiser` folder to your HA installations `custom components` directory, so that you have custom_components/wiser directory with the files in.

 ## Configuration